 Karting for a Cause

 Oftentimes fundraisers are mere solicitations or boring sponsored events.
-Andres Antonio (‘19) and Archie Caride (‘19), however, found an activity that was near and dear to student’s hearts: video games. which fueled the event’s immense turnout and success.
+Andres and Archie, however, found an activity that was near and dear to students’ hearts: video games.
+This fueled the event’s immense turnout and success.

-On Tuesday, April 24 through Thursday, April 26, eager Packer gamers crowded the rooms of the fourth-floor math quad to compete in a Mario Kart tournament.
+Starting on Tuesday, April 24 and continuing through Thursday, April 26, eager Packer gamers crowded the rooms of the fourth-floor to compete in a Mario Kart tournament.

 “It’s a very fun way to raise money,” remarks Eli Manier (‘19), a proud competitor and Kart enthusiast.

 The 2017 hurricane season in Puerto Rico left the island in dire condition, wreaking havoc on the island’s infrastructure and affecting millions of lives.
-According to NPR, as of March 7th, 2018, 11% of the entire island is living without power.
-That’s 376,070 people.
+According to NPR, as of March 7th, 2018, 11% of the entire island, 376,070 people are living without power.

-Thanks to the initiative of Andres and Archie, Packer students both Enjoyed the competition, as won by Justin Joseph (‘21), and contributed 300 dollars in relief funds to an Island that deserves more of our attention.
+Thanks to the initiative of Andres and Archie, Packer students both enjoyed the competition, as won by Justin Joseph (‘21), and contributed $300 in relief funds to an island that deserves more of our attention.

-Rory Dolan (‘19) stated simply the allure of this charity.
-“It’s a moral win-win,” he said, “you pay five dollars, and if you win you get the glory and if you lose you’re still donating to a good cause.”
+Rory Dolan (‘19) explained the allure of this event.
+“It’s a moral win-win,” he said.
+“You pay five dollars, and if you win you get the glory, and if you lose you’re still donating to a good cause.”